ryanlovett/jupyter-tree-download/README.md

 The download is streamed so that it doesn't occupy additional memory or disk space in the server.
 Originally based on [nbzip](https://github.com/data-8/nbzip).

-Requires either `zip` or `tar` executables.
-The latter can compress the download if `gzip`, `bzip2`, or other compression utilities are available.
+Requires `zip` by default.

-You can configure the compression type by setting `c.TreeDownload.compression` in a jupyter_notebook_config.py in one of the config paths from `jupyter --paths`.
-The default is "gzip" though you can specify "bzip2", "xz", or any other compression supported by tar.
-Alternatively "zip" will create a zip archive.
+You can change the compression type by setting `c.TreeDownload.compression` in a jupyter_notebook_config.py in one of the config paths from `jupyter --paths`.
+If you specify "gzip", "bzip2", "xz", or any other compression supported by tar, you will need that executable plus `tar` to be installed.

 # Installation